terryaney/KatApp.Provider/katapp documentation.md

-rbl-action-download | Used as the `isDownload` property of the `customOptions` parameter. data-param-* | Used as the `customParameters` property of the `customOptions` parameter.  (i.e. to pass plan-id parameter to server, use `data-param-plan-id="value"`) data-input-* | Used as the `customInputs` property of the `customOptions` parameter.  (i.e. to pass iDownloadForms=1 parameter to server, use `data-input-iDownloadForms="1"`)
+rbl-action-download | Used as the `isDownload` property of the `customOptions` parameter. data-param-* | Used as the `customParameters` property of the `customOptions` parameter.  (i.e. to pass plan-id parameter to server, use `data-param-plan-id="value"`) data-input-* | Used as the `customInputs` property of the `customOptions` parameter.  (i.e. to pass iDownloadForms=1 parameter to server, use `data-input-iDownloadForms="1"`) rbl-action-confirm-selector | If the link should prompt before calling the endpoint, this attribute provides a jQuery selector to element containing the markup to display in a modal confirm dialog.

 <br/>